nbuchwitz/icingaweb2-module-map/CONTRIBUTING.md

 [open issues](https://github.com/nbuchwitz/icingaweb2-module-map/issues) when you start contributing to the project.

-Before starting your work on this Icinga Web 2 for Grafana, you should [fork the project](https://help.github.com/articles/fork-a-repo/) to your GitHub account.
+Before starting your work on this Map module for Icinga Web 2, you should [fork the project](https://help.github.com/articles/fork-a-repo/) to your GitHub account.
 This allows you to freely experiment with your changes.
 When your changes are complete, submit a [pull request](https://help.github.com/articles/using-pull-requests/).
 All pull requests will be reviewed and merged if they suit some general guidelines: